3-1-1-Codeup/project/workbooks/gabby/script_v2.md

     - merged some data variables from reasons to calling to prevent misclassification and made case status a boolean variable.
     - We also made new features, created the target variable level_of_delay
     	- The target variable is the level of delay measures if a case is resolved very early, early, on time, late, or very late.
-    - , handled the null values, and dropped any duplicated or unnecessary features.
+    - We handled the null values, and dropped any duplicated or unnecessary features.
     - Finally, we changed feature names to be easier to understand.

     - This was done through binning the comparison of the number of days used to the number of days allotted for a case to be completed.